facelessuser/pymdown-extensions/docs/src/markdown/development.md

 ## Code Coverage

-When running the validation tests through Tox, it is setup to track code coverage via the [coverage][coverage] module.
+When running the validation tests through Tox, it is setup to track code coverage via the Coverage (@bitbucket:ned/coveragepy) module.
 Coverage is run on each `pyxx-unittests` environment.
 If you've made changes to the code, you can clear the old coverage data:

 ```
 coverage erase